Making Better Concrete:

-HFAC concrete is being increasingly required for buildings to achieve environmental approvals and meet building requirements.
+HVAC concrete is being increasingly required for buildings to achieve environmental approvals and meet building requirements.
 This book is the only guide for builders and design professionals on how to work with it.
 Coal fly ash and other pozzolans are abundant industrial waste products that happen to be an excellent ingredient in concrete all over the world as a means to greatly reduce the use of portland cement, while increasing concrete strength and durability.
-Production of portland cement accounts for 8% of the world's greenhouse gases, making fly ash an attractive alternative for global economic, health and environmental reasons.
-The use of fly ash as a performance-enhancing ingredient in concrete is one of the most outstanding examples of industrial ecology i.e. making effective use of waste resources, and ultimately eliminating the concept of waste altogether.
+Production of portland cement accounts for 8% of the world's greenhouse gasses, making fly ash an attractive alternative for global economic, health and environmental reasons.
+The use of fly ash as a performance-enhancing ingredient in concrete is one of the most outstanding examples of industrial ecology, i.e. making effective use of waste resources, and ultimately eliminating the concept of waste altogether.

-HFAC concrete was used by the Romans before the invention of portland cement, and many of their buildings, such as the Pantheon in Rome, still stand in testimony of its durability and beauty.
+HVAC concrete was used by the Romans before the invention of portland cement, and many of their buildings, such as the Pantheon in Rome, still stand in testimony of its durability and beauty.
 Making Better Concrete will explain why HFAC concrete is better, and will provide your team with the information it needs to use it.

 About the Author